Charge quantisation without compactness: the Higgs and Yukawa mechanisms from matter geometry: Symmetry-first and geometry-first formulations of gauge theory

-Having surveyed both approaches to gauge theory—the symmetry-first PFB-POV and the geometry-first VB-POV—I now turn to the Higgs mechanism.
-My aim is to present it from within the VB-POV, while relegating to Appendix \ref{app:Higgs} a sketch of the more familiar PFB-POV treatment, which can be found in any standard textbook.
+With both formulations in hand, the natural next step is to put the VB-POV to work.
+I begin with the Higgs mechanism; the more familiar PFB-POV treatment can be found in any standard textbook (see e.g. \cite[Ch.
+10.3]{Bleecker}).